mgrowette/albums-artists/README.md

   "type": "album"
 }
 ```
 When this is created, a successfully-created album will result in a `201 - Created` response and the album will be returned in the response body.
-The response body will include `_id` and `_rev` properties:
+The response body will include `id` and `rev` properties:
 ```
  {
+    "ok": true,
-  "_id": "album_send-away-the-tigers",
+    "id": "album_send-away-the-tigers",
-  "_rev": "1-aldk645shfa893258235hadf",
-  "name": "Send Away the Tigers",
-  "genre": "rock",
-  "year": "2007",
-  "artistId": "artist_manic-street-preachers",
-  "type": "album"
+    "rev": "1-lkik645shfa893258235hadf"
  }
 ```

 ## Get an Album
 Get an album via `GET` from the `/albums/:id` route, passing in the ID.